-Even as historical records of Ghanaian culture has described the unique features of royal regalia used by the various ethnic cultures in Ghana (Kwakye-Opong, 2011), there is little existing literature on the trends of regalia culture used by Kwahu Chiefs.
-Nevertheless, many scholars have argued that regalia for that matter fashion are not restricted to only some specific race, gender, or ethnicity.
-This has been confirmed by Kwakye - Oppong (2011) who studied the clothing and ardornment in Ga culture from the seventeenth to the twenty- first century.
-Her study found that Ghanaians royal regalia are a symbolic and philosophical representation of the society.
-Similarly, Essel, (2019) opines that royal fashion has played an instrumental role in Ghanaian politics as a strong drive for exerting authority and unification of the society under a common rule.
+Even as historical records of Ghanaian culture has described the unique features of dress codes used by the various ethnic cultures in Ghana (Kwakye-Opong, 2011), there is little existing literature on the trends of dress codes used by Kwahu Chiefs from the 1950s to our present times.
+Nevertheless, many scholars have argued that dres code for that matter fashion are not restricted to only some specific race, gender, or ethnicity.
+This has been confirmed by Kwakye - Oppong (2011) studied the clothing and ardornment in Ga culture from the seventeenth to the twenty- first century.
+Her study found that Ghanaians dress code are a symbolic and philosophical representation of society.
+Similarly, Essel, (2019) opines that dress fashion has played an instrumental role in Ghanaian politics as a strong drive for exerting authority and unification of the society under a common rule.
 What has been done so far is the documentation of queen mothers' regalia in the Kwahu traditional area (Nkansah, 2008).
 In her work, Patricia Nkansah explored the descriptive survey method in documenting the characteristics of the regalia of Kwahu queen mothers.
 Her study found that characteristics of regalia used by Kwahu queen mothers are common with other Akan traditional areas.
+This study thus leaves a literature gap as dress codes surpass regalia.
 Again, the study focused on the Queen Mothers leaving out the chiefs who are ordained cardinal custodians of culture and tradition of the Kwahus thereby creating another gap for exploration.

 Agreeably, many experts and cultural anthropologists opine that culture is dynamic, evolving and influenced by time (Damhorst, 2005).
-The dynamism of culture calls for periodic examination of the dress codes and fashion trends of the Kwahu chiefs, thereby addressing the chiefs regalia for holistic cultural documentation at every period.
-What then are the major changes in the chiefs regalia in Kwahu?
+The dynamism of culture calls for periodic examination of the dress codes and fashion trends of the Kwahu chiefs, thereby addressing the identified above for holistic cultural documentation at every period.
+What then are the major changes in the dress codes of the Kwahu chiefs?
 And what factors are the prime influencers of the changes in the dress codes of Kwahu traditional rulers in recent times?
 These questions call for probing and thereby forming the framework for which this study is underpinned to address the literature gap.